 The wooly nylon thread works great with any serger I tried.

-But you may have a bit of a problem to thread sergers with wooly nylon thread.
+But you may have a bit of a problem threading sergers with wooly nylon thread.

 So how do we thread it?
 Use needle threaders or dental floss.